auth0/docs/articles/migrations/index.md

 | --- | --- | --- |
 | Medium | 2017-12-21 |  2018-07-01 |

-We’re updating the `userinfo` endpoint to return OIDC conformant user profile attributes.
+The [userinfo](/api/authentication#get-user-info) endpoint is being updated to return [OIDC conformant user profile attributes](/user-profile/normalized/oidc).
 The most notable change is that `user_id` becomes `sub`.
-This will deprecate the legacy Auth0 user profile (in `userinfo` and in ID Tokens).
+This will deprecate the [legacy Auth0 user profile](/user-profile/normalized/auth0) (in [userinfo](/api/authentication#get-user-info) and in [id tokens](/tokens/id-token)).
 Applications must be updated to use the new user profile before July 1, 2018.
 Migration guide will be available in late Q1 2018.

 #### Am I affected by the change?

-If you are currently using the `userinfo` endpoint to return user information, you will need to ensure that your applications are migrated where applicable.
+If you are currently using the [userinfo](/api/authentication#get-user-info) endpoint to retrieve user information, you are affected by this change and need to update your implementation.

 If you have any questions, create a ticket in our [Support Center](${env.DOMAIN_URL_SUPPORT}).